 Robert Filion cherche à innover, à surprendre et à faire entendre toutes les musiques.
 Il a dirigé les premières canadiennes de maintes œuvres ainsi que de l’opéra « Angel Square » de Clifford Crawley.
 M. Filion est enseignant agréé de l’Ontario et membre de Choirs Ontario, l’ACCC et de l’ACDA.

-Mark Ramsay is the director of the University of Toronto Men’s Chorus and the assistant conductor and pianist for the Exultate Chamber Singers.
+Mark Ramsay is the director of the University of Toronto Men’s Chorus and the conductor for the Exultate Chamber Singers.
 He has been the conducting fellow with the Canadian Chamber Choir, apprentice conductor with the Ontario Youth Choir, and tour manager for the National Youth Choir of Canada.
 Before moving to Toronto, Mark worked for ten years as a high school music teacher and curriculum specialist in Summerside, PEI where he was also the music director at Trinity United Church and conductor of the Summerside Community Choir.
 He holds a Master of Music (Choral Conducting) from U of T as well as a Bachelor of Music Education (Piano) from the University of Prince Edward Island.
-Currently, Mark is enrolled in the Doctor of Musical Arts (Choral Conducting) program at U of T under the guidance of Dr. Hilary Apfelstadt and teaches an undergraduate course in choral music education.
+Recently, Mark has completed the Doctor of Musical Arts (Choral Conducting) program at U of T under the guidance of Dr. Hilary Apfelstadt.
 He is a recipient of an Elmer Iseler National Graduate Fellowship in Choral Conducting as well as an Ontario Graduate Scholarship

 Jackie Hawley, East Ontario Regional Chair